2021 Victorian Liberal Party leadership spills: First spill motion: 16 March

 Following "months" of speculation surrounding the leadership of the Party, a spill motion was brought on at a party-room meeting on 16 March by long-time Liberal member of the Legislative Council Bruce Atkinson.
 It was believed that little-known Gembrook MP, and Shadow Spokesperson for roads, youth justice and crime prevention, Brad Battin, was pushing for a spill motion, with his intention to contest for the leadership.
 However, as Battin likely didn't have the votes to secure the motion, nor his success to the leadership, he backed out of the proposal.

 The vote was ultimately a failure, with O'Brien winning the ballot 22–9.
 Following the vote, Battin stood down from his roles in the shadow cabinet; while Battin allies, and frontbench MPs, Nick Wakeling and Ryan Smith quit their roles.

 Reactions

-Following the spill attempt, former party leader and Opposition Leader, Matthew Guy, "insisted" he would not attempt to topple the leader before the next election in 2022, stating: “[it is] the end of the matter.”
+Following the spill attempt, former party leader and Opposition Leader, Matthew Guy, "insisted" he would not attempt to topple the leader before the next election in 2022, stating: "[it is] the end of the matter."

-Labor Deputy Leader and Acting Premier James Merlino said in a press conference regarding the leadership vote: “They’re [Liberal Party] chaotic, they’re a rabble and they are irrelevant.”
-Further adding: “It just shows how irrelevant they are.
-We’re focused on getting people back to work...they’re focused on just one job, and protecting their own.”
+Labor Deputy Leader and acting Premier James Merlino said in a press conference regarding the leadership vote: "They're chaotic, they're a rabble and they are irrelevant."
+Further adding: "It just shows how irrelevant they are.
+We're focused on getting people back to work...they're focused on just one job, and protecting their own."

-Former Liberal Premier Jeff Kennett said of the vote: “I don’t know where this came from I heard nothing about it[.]
+Former Liberal Premier Jeff Kennett said of the vote: "I don’t know where this came from I heard nothing about it[.]
 [It's] just politically naive, politically stupid, and it simply was brushed aside as it should have been.”